cran-task-views/ModelDeployment/ModelDeployment.md

 This CRAN task view contains a list of packages, grouped by topic, that provides functionalities to streamline the process of deploying models to various environments, such as mobile devices, edge devices, cloud, and GPUs, for scoring or inferencing on new data.
+It complements the related task views on `r view("HighPerformanceComputing")` and `r view("MachineLearning")`.

 Model deployment is often challenging due to various reasons.
 Some example challenges are: